 Should your needs change, our live-in care workers are trained to adapt to your new care needs.
 If required, they can also liaise with healthcare professionals to better support you.

 Care is tailored to your needs.
-Be it elderly live-in care or care for young adults with disabilities, our different types of care include:
+Be it live-in care for older people, or care for younger adults living with disabilities, our different types of care include:

 Whatever your needs, live-in care is designed to provide you with a flexible, personalised solution that helps you retain your independence at home and continue to enjoy life on your own terms.